-This can also be configured from the Deployment page of the Settings/Preferences dialog Ctrl+Alt+S. Open the Excluded Paths tab for the server and remove the excluded path.
-Note that both the source and the target folders should be checked.
+This can also be configured from the the Deployment page of the Settings/Preferences dialog.
+Open the Excluded Paths tab for the server and remove the excluded path.
+Please note that both the source and the target folders should be checked.
 Folders can also be excluded by name on the Options page under Exclude items by name.

 Sharing deployment configurations between projects